domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If all you have is a hammer, everything looks like a nail.

-Please God help me solve this bug.
+Say the Programmer's Prayer when needed: Please God help me solve this bug.